-Potential changes to the San Francisco cityscape as a result of the proposed Redevelopment Area are shown in Figures 5.16-4 through 5.16-6.
+Potential changes to the San Francisco cityscape as a result of the proposed Redevelopment Area are shown in Figure 5.16-3.
 Views of the Transbay Redevelopment Area would become more differentiated as the stepping up of development heights towards downtown (north of Folsom Street) is realized.
 Assuming construction of the proposed Transbay Terminal and possible demolition of the eastern loop of the existing bus ramps, the wall that is composed of newer high-rise office construction would advance southward, with building heights decreasing towards Folsom Street.
 This change would be apparent from distant vantage points, such as from Dolores Park, Twin Peaks and Potrero Hill.